roshanverma8652/Banking-Website/README.md

 Flow: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.

-Database consist of two Tables- users Table & transaction Table 1)User table have basic fields such as name, email & current balance.
+Database consist of two Tables- users Table & transaction Table<br>
+1)User table have basic fields such as name, email & current balance.

 2)Transaction table records all transfers happened along with their time.